Updated Mar 31, 2026§ For Pets

 Both trackers use LTE-M cellular networks for data transmission, so the underlying infrastructure is similar.

 According to Fi’s Mini specs page, the tracker taps 78 satellites.
 Tractive’s GPS DOG 6 specifications confirm GPS, GLONASS, and Galileo support.
-Neither worked indoors.
+Indoor GPS should not be the deciding test for either device.

 Battery Life Side by Side

-Bar chart comparing Fi Mini 17 day battery life versus Tractive DOG 6 at 4 days
+Bar chart comparing Fi Mini multi-week rated battery life versus the shorter Tractive DOG 6 battery

 The Fi Mini’s optional base station extends battery to up to 3 months by keeping the tracker on Wi-Fi when your pet is home.
 Tractive has no equivalent.